Are Carrots Good for Dogs?

 Vegetables like carrots are healthier treats for dogs than some commercially prepared dog treats, and most dogs love them.

-Here we discuss some tips and guidelines for how to incorporate foods like carrots into your dog’s daily diet.
+Here are Dr. Feinman's top tips and guidelines for incorporating human foods like carrots into your dog’s daily diet.

 Are Carrots Good for Dogs?